First Reading of the Draft Act on Amendments to the Planning Act and Other Related Acts (683 SE)

 Decisions Made 3

-The motion by the faction of the Estonian Conservative People's Party to reject Bill 683 SE on the first reading failed to receive support (5 votes in favor, 45 against).
+The proposal by the faction of the Estonian Conservative People's Party to reject bill 683 SE on the first reading did not find support (5 in favor, 45 against).

-The first reading of Draft Bill 683 SE was concluded.
+The first reading of Bill 683 SE was concluded.

 Lauri Hussar